 - 1. Complete the Open Campus Permission Form Student & Parent/Guardian signatures - 2.
-Submit forms to Mr. Gadek for Mr. Tower's signature - 3.
+Turn in to the Scoop wall by the cafeteria or Mrs. Monten in the front office - 3.
 Open Campus sticker placed on ASB Card by Coach Nick or Kristina Monten - 4.
 Open Campus sticker must be shown when you leave campus - 5.
-Open Campus sticker good for one semester, and must be renewed each semester
+Open Campus sticker good for the full year with an option to apply second semester